Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Results

 To illustrate the algorithm, we generate an event with 3 vertices where 5 tracks emanate from each vertex.
 This requires 45 logical qubits to encode.
 The linear and quadratic coefficients associated with the logical qubits are obtained from Eq.~\ref{eq:ObjectiveFunction} in QUBO form.

-We sample the QPU 10,000 times to evaluate the efficiency of finding the correct solution.
-The energy spectrum of the solutions, of which 6,825 are valid (where $p_{ik}$ add up to 1 for every track) is shown in Fig.~\ref{fig:c_energy_3V15T_PAPER}.
-The energy scale is set by $B(1)$ as defined in Eq.~\ref{eq:Annealing}, which is $6h$ GHz in the QPU used for this study.
-Of the valid solutions, 6,615 have landed on the lowest energy solution, marked as ``Solution 1" in the figure.
+We sample the QPU 3,500 times to evaluate the efficiency of finding the correct solution.
+The energy spectrum of the solutions, of which 2,595 are valid (where $p_{ik}$ add up to 1 for every track) is shown in Fig.~\ref{fig:c_energy_3V15T_PAPER}.
+The energy scale is set by $B(1)$ as defined in Eq.~\ref{eq:Annealing}, which is $12 h$GHz in the QPU used for this study.
+Of the valid solutions, 2,586 have landed on the lowest energy solution, marked in the figure.
 On investigating the qubit states, we find that the lowest energy solution corresponds to the correct clustering of the tracks with their respective vertices.
-Thus, the efficiency of finding the correct solution is noted as 66\%.
-A small number of valid solutions correspond to ``Solution 2" where one track has been mis-associated with a vertex.
-Further mis-associations result in higher energy valid solutions in the spectrum.
+Thus, the efficiency of finding the correct solution is noted as 74\%.
+Higher energy valid solutions correspond to tracks being mis-associated with vertices.

-For comparison, the energy spectrum of solutions resulting from SA run 10,000 times with $n_S =$ 15 for each run as discussed in Section~\ref{sec:Benchmark} is shown in Fig.~\ref{fig:c_energy_SA_3V15T_PAPER}.
-The efficiency of finding the correct solution is noted as 26\%.
+For comparison, the energy spectrum of solutions resulting from SA run 10,000 times with $n_S =$ 27 for each run as discussed in Section~\ref{sec:Benchmark_SA} is shown in Fig.~\ref{fig:c_energy_SA_3V15T_PAPER}.
+The efficiency of finding valid solutions and the correct solution are noted to both be 60\%.